ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 and drink it twice a day until cured.
 Salt will expel worms if used in food at a
 moder te dogree, and aid digestion; but salt
-meats are injarious to cat tauc
+meats are injarious to cat tauch
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_jinx_ver01:data:sn84026897:00211101209:1864012001:0145/pct:0.597517,21.156585,16.301195,20.530695/!600,600/0/default.jpg"/>
 </td>